 Pressurize Your System

 Start with the faucet closest to the water pump and slowly open the hot and then the cold valves until the antifreeze appears.

 Don’t let your RV become a home for pests during an extended storage time.

 Protect Tires in Storage

-vehicle so that the minimum weight is on the tires.
-Also, inflate your tires to recommended operation pressure plus 25 percent but don’t exceed the rim manufacturer’s inflation capacity.
+During RV Storage, your RV will be parked in the same spot for an extended period.
+This could weaken the tires and could lead to blowouts.
+To protect your tires in RV storage, unload your vehicle so that the minimum weight is on the tires.
+Inflate your tires to recommended operation pressure plus 25 percent, but don’t exceed the rim manufacturer’s inflation capacity.